 - Adelaide: $8,642.25

 - Perth: $12,005

 - Sydney: $16,275

-What you should take away from there would likely be a lot of prospective buyers for your property, negotiating for a lower commission becomes a lot easier.
+What it boils down to is this - lot of prospective buyers for your property, negotiating for a lower commission becomes a lot easier.

 Choosing the right agent